 You don't have to scale a granite monolith, catch air on a rough-and-tumble mountain bike trail or paddle down a thundering whitewater river to enjoy an outdoor adventure in South Carolina.

 Meet Don and Sue Weigel, intrepid travelers out for a good time.
 At age 75, these Pawleys Island road warriors made it their mission to visit every state park in South Carolina in one year.
 That's 47 parks in 52 weeks.

-Rockin’ an annual Palmetto Passport on the dashboard of their Mercedes Benz, the Weigels hit the road with a vengeance, crisscrossing the state from the Lowcountry to the Upstate, from seashore to sandhills.
+Rockin' an annual Park Passport on the dashboard of their Mercedes Benz, the Weigels hit the road with a vengeance, crisscrossing the state from the Lowcountry to the Upstate, from seashore to sandhills.

-This fall, they completed their journey making it to their 47th state park five days before their pass expired.
+They completed their journey making it to their 47th state park five days before their pass expired

 "We're retired without a whole lot to do," said Don, the driver and chief raconteur of this dynamic duo.
 "We wanted to do something besides watch TV and play golf."

 They came up with the idea for the whirlwind parks tour after buying "Beautiful Places: The Timeless Beauty of South Carolina State Parks," a coffee table book celebrating the 75th anniversary of the state park system.
 The 140-page hardcover edition features more than 100 color images from the 47 parks managed by the South Carolina Parks Service.